Introduction to quantum mechanics: Standard Model

-The Standard Model of particle physics is the quantum field theory that describes three of the four known fundamental forces (electromagnetic, weak and strong interactions – excluding gravity) in the universe and classifies all known elementary particles.
+The Standard Model of particle physics is the quantum field theory that describes three of the four known fundamental forces in the universe (electromagnetic, weak and strong interactions but not gravity) and classifies all known elementary particles.
 It was developed in stages throughout the latter half of the 20th century, through the work of many scientists worldwide, with the current formulation being finalized in the mid-1970s upon experimental confirmation of the existence of quarks.
 Since then, proof of the top quark (1995), the tau neutrino (2000), and the Higgs boson (2012) have added further credence to the Standard Model.
 In addition, the Standard Model has predicted various properties of weak neutral currents and the W and Z bosons with great accuracy.

 Although the Standard Model is believed to be theoretically self-consistent and has demonstrated success in providing experimental predictions, it leaves some physical phenomena unexplained and so falls short of being a complete theory of fundamental interactions.
 For example, it does not fully explain baryon asymmetry, incorporate the full theory of gravitation as described by general relativity, or account for the universe's accelerating expansion as possibly described by dark energy.
 The model does not contain any viable dark matter particle that possesses all of the required properties deduced from observational cosmology.
 It also does not incorporate neutrino oscillations and their non-zero masses.
 Accordingly, it is used as a basis for building more exotic models that incorporate hypothetical particles, extra dimensions, and elaborate symmetries (such as supersymmetry) to explain experimental results at variance with the Standard Model, such as the existence of dark matter and neutrino oscillations.